2120 CPI Authority for Investigating Reports of Abuse or Neglect

 2123 Children Not Yet Born or Not Born Alive

-Reports involving children who have not yet been born or who were not born alive are not within CPS authority to investigate for abuse or neglect, unless:
+Reports involving children who have not yet been born or who were not born alive are not within CPI authority to investigate for abuse or neglect, unless:

-• there are other children in the home alleged to be abused or neglected or at risk of future abuse or neglect; or
+• There are other children in the home alleged to be abused or neglected or at risk of future abuse or neglect.

-When the child has not yet been born, CPS may initiate a casework-related special request to respond to concerns of medical or other professionals and to assess the situation after the birth to determine if an abuse or neglect report is needed.
+When the child has not yet been born, CPI may initiate a casework-related special request to respond to concerns of medical professionals or other professionals, and to assess the situation after the birth to determine if an abuse or neglect report is needed.

-2130 The Roles of SWI and CPS During Intake
+2130 The Roles of SWI and CPI During Intake

 Intake begins when DFPS staff receive a written or spoken report of any kind.
 The report may or may not contain information about child abuse or neglect.
 See 1411 Types of Cases and Stages of Service.